Devica2000/Devica2000/README.md

 Currently, I am working as a Data Scientist after graduating with a Master's Degree in Computer Science (Machine Learning Track) from Columbia University.
 I am passionate about Artificial Intelligence, Machine Learning, and Data Science.
 My goal is to leverage technology as an enabler to solve problems prevailing in the society.

-I enjoy organizing, participating, and volunteering for different events.
+I enjoy organizing, participating, and volunteering at different events.
 When not immersed in data and tech, you'll find me dancing, singing, swimming or engrossed in a good book.💃🏊‍♀️

 Let's connect and explore opportunities to collaborate and share insights!✨